 However, employee privacy rights are not completely surrendered when workers are on the job.
 In some states, the law has established that an employer can violate employees' privacy rights should they place cameras and similar surveillance in areas where employees would expect at least some measure of privacy.
 Some examples of workplace areas that may receive privacy protections in some states include restrooms, changing rooms, and break areas.
 States vary widely as to which specific areas of a workplace may be legitimately video recorded, and it is best to consult with a local employment or privacy attorney or your state's labor agency to find out more specific information.

 Putting up video surveillance without notice to employees or using hidden cameras at work may also violate employee privacy rights.
 Some states, such as Connecticut, make notice to employees an explicit requirement in their laws, while courts have established similar protections in some other states, as well.
 As a result, employers are generally well-advised (if not required) to provide notice to their employees of the existence of cameras in the workplace.
 Nevertheless, it should also be noted that courts in various states have protected employers' use of hidden cameras in the workplace in certain circumstances.

 Should an employer place cameras in inappropriate locations, violate notice requirements, or otherwise use cameras in the workplace improperly, it may leave them open to legal action for invasion of privacy or other similar types of lawsuits.

-if an employer improperly uses cameras to create an impermissible hostile environment in the workplace, they may be subject to harassment or discrimination lawsuits.
-For this reason, it's important to always check state laws on this issue by consulting with an attorney experienced in handling cases involving cameras in the workplace.
-Start with a free claim review today.
+If an employer improperly uses cameras to create an impermissible hostile environment in the workplace, they may be subject to harassment or discrimination lawsuits.
+For this reason, it's important to always check state laws on this issue by consulting with a local employment attorney experienced in handling cases involving cameras in the workplace.